 You should import trusted SSL certificates for any external application that is integrated with Hub.
 For more information, see Trusted SSL Certificates.

-- You should also have an SSL keystore that identifies Hub as a client when it tries to connect to a third party.
-For more information, see SSL Keystores.
+You should also have an SSL keystore that identifies Hub as a client when it tries to connect to a third party.
+For more information, see SSL Keys.

 The following integrations can be configured to establish a secure connection using SSL:

 You should also use a digital certificate to secure the connection to the SMTP server that sends email notifications from Hub.
 For more information, see SMTP.

 Require Two-factor Authentication

-With 2FA, users must use a secondary device to generate an authentication code, which they must then enter when they log in with their password.
+With app-based 2FA, users must use an external app to generate an authentication code, which they must then enter when they log in with their password.
 This adds an extra layer of security.
-Even if a password is compromised, the malicious user cannot access the application without the authentication code from the secondary device.
+Even if a password is compromised, the malicious user cannot access the application without the authentication code from the external app.

 Enforce a Password Policy